rjojjr/PiCenter/README.md

 # PiCenter

-Smart home statistics, control, integration and prediction center.
+**_Smart home statistics, control, integration and prediction center._**

-This application is built around Nest thermostat(Looks like it won't be compatible now.
-Thanks Google) and Raspberry Pi with various sensors and electronic components.
+This application is built around Raspberry Pi and DHT temperature and humididty sensors to detect trends between temperature and furnace/AC usage.
+The project will eventually grow to be an IoT smart home command center.

 The core of this program will be an analytical engine, that will calculate various statistics and hopefully make